OsHCuellar/huckelTri/README.md

         2) polyene
         3) triangulene

-To choose which of the system it is going to solve you have to modify the file 'Global.inp', where you can choose the type of system, if you want to debug the program, and the diagonalization method.
+To choose which of the system it is going to solve you have to modify the file `Global.inp`, where you can choose the type of system, if you want to debug the program, and the diagonalization method.

 After chossing the method, you have to verify and modify the input file for the system you want to work with.
 The input